Do you ever get stuck staring at a line of symbols and wondering where to drop a bracket?

 Closing

 “Insert parentheses to make each statement true” may look like a quirky math riddle, but it’s a microcosm of logical reasoning, algorithm design, and creative problem solving.
-Whether you’re a student, a teacher, a coder, or just a puzzle lover, the skills you develop here translate to real‑world scenarios: parsing complex expressions, optimizing code, or even planning a dinner menu where the order of steps matters.
+That said, whether you’re a student, a teacher, a coder, or just a puzzle lover, the skills you develop here translate to real‑world scenarios: parsing complex expressions, optimizing code, or even planning a dinner menu where the order of steps matters.
 So next time you see a line of numbers and symbols, don’t just stare—grab a pen, start placing those brackets, and let the numbers dance to your command.